nowshad-hasan/interview-preparation/syllabus/Java Topics.md

 - Why multiple inheritance not possible in java?
 - How multiple inheritance handled in interface for java 8?
 - Type of Interface variable
-- Rules of method overloading
+- Rules of method overloading.
+What's gonna happen when inheritance is applied to a method?
 - When auto-constructor added and when not
 - Use of `super`
 - Power of `enum`